-In this method, prepare nutrient broth media and pour up to 4.5ml into the test tube.
-Then inoculate the test organism and incubate for at least 24-48 hours at 35 degrees Celsius.
-After incubation, add oxidase reagent (0.2ml) into the culture tube and shake vigorously.
-At last, look at the culture tubes for the appearance of a bluish-purple colour.
+In this method, prepare nutrient broth media and pour up to 4.5 ml into the test tube.
+Then, inoculate the test organism and incubate for at least 24-48 hours at 35 degrees Celsius.

-- Positive: Confirms by the appearance of intense deep bluish-purple colour within 10 sec.
+- Positive: Intense deep bluish-purple colour develops within 10 seconds.

-- Delayed positive: Confirms by the appearance of intense deep bluish-purple colour after 10 sec.
+- Delayed positive: Intense deep bluish-purple colour develops after 10 seconds.

-- Negative: Confirms by no colour change by the addition of oxidase reagent.
+- Negative: No colour change occurs by the addition of oxidase reagent.

-Oxidase test is used to determine the existence of cytochrome oxidase enzyme within the electron transport chain of mitochondria.
-It also differentiates organisms into oxidase-positive and oxidase negative, based on the presence of cytochrome oxidase in the electron transport system.
+Oxidase test ascertains the existence of cytochrome oxidase enzyme within the electron transport chain of mitochondria.
+It discriminates the organisms into oxidase-positive and oxidase negative, based on the presence of cytochrome oxidase in the electron transport system.

-As, cytochrome oxidase is found in the aerobic bacteria, and is a part of the aerobic respiratory chain.
-So, it also distinguishes aerobic organisms from the facultative aerobes, strict and facultative anaerobes.
+Aerobic bacteria possess cytochrome oxidase that constitutes a part of the aerobic respiratory chain.
+Thus, oxidase test also distinguishes aerobic organisms from the facultative aerobes, strict and facultative anaerobes.
 Oxidase test is useful in the speciation, as it differentiates Pseudomonas from other related species.